nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

   which is repeated for each granule in the query string
 * `variables(or variable_aliases)`  which is comma-separated for two or more variables(or variable-aliases),
 or `variables[](or variable_aliases[]`, which is repeated for each variable(or variable_alias) in the query string.
+Note: values for variable_aliases could be aliases or the group nodes of the aliases.
+Both alias=<alias> and alias=<alias>/* are searched in cmr variable search to take both alias and group nodes into account.

 A `service_id` parameter is optional; if not provided, the service type of `opendap` is assumed. otherwise, the service type will be retrieved using the service_id through ous call to CMR.